 As stated earlier, normal Las Mimbres deppei can be quite variable in pattern.
 The genes responsible for the hypomelanism in the VRHD are evidently linked to genes that control pattern variability as well.
 This situation is not too unusual as pattern abnormalities are known to sometimes accompany hypomelanism in other reptiles.
 However, the VRHD take pattern variation to an all-time high.
 In fact, from what we have seen early on, VRHD seem to possess genetic "sets" or "families" of pattern variation.
 This project is still very much in its infancy and we are still on a journey of discovery with the pattern types.
 A few of the more common pattern types are described here with the list being nowhere near complete:

-As the name implies, this is the pattern family that the normal pattern variations fall within.
+As the name implies, this is the pattern "family" that the normal pattern variations fall within.
 Typically, normally patterned VRHD have pattern variations on a theme of pronounced, wide dorsal blotches often with some striping present laterally on the anterior 1/3 of the snake.
 The background is generally clear of pattern but often contains scales with darker pigmentation along the "ridge" of the scales.

 Animals belonging to the striped group have longitudinal, mid-dorsal striping that can occur as a stand-alone pattern or in different combinations with other pattern types.
 The striping is usually composed of a single line of background color.
 The stripe is often bordered on each side by darker pigment that is sometimes but not always reflective of what would normally be the blotch color.
 Black filigree may or may not be present.
 Striping can be continuous or interrupted with starts and stops.
 When incomplete, the striping somehow manages to integrate very tastefully with the other pattern types.
 The width of the striping varies between three to six scales wide.

 A very unexpected pattern type, even for deppei.
 There seems to be significant variability within this pattern type.
 The spots are generally round and symmetrical with regard to each other and are placed along the dorsal apex of the spine.
 They can vary wildly in diameter between specimens exhibiting the trait.
-The diameter of the spots varies between 3 and 8 scales wide.
+The diameter of the spots varies between three and eight scales wide.
 The spotted pattern type seems to "clear the decks" of other pattern types in the immediate areas where the spots occur.
 However, blocks of the spotted pattern can be combined with other pattern elements as one moves down the length of the snake.